 Places to eat

 Seafood, of course, takes centre stage in the many pubs and restaurants of Howth.
 Try The Brass Monkey for seafood tapas and wine, or head to the nearby Oar House Fish Restaurant, where food is so fresh, it’s still swimming in a glass tank when you arrive!
+At the very end of the pier you'll find Aqua Restaurant, another specialising in seafood, offering stunning views of Ireland's Eye while you dine in style.

 But before you commit to a location, why not take a walk along the pier and down the town centre and check out the many menus on offer?
 If seafood isn’t your thing, the aforementioned Abbey Tavern, where many music and comedy legends started their careers performing, has plenty of hearty beef and lamb dishes.
 Or head to quirky Dog House Blues Team Rooms for pizza, fresh from the wood-fire stove.
 They’ve a delicious selection of teas on offer too and with their cosy couch set-up, you won’t want to leave.